 The neutrality of the presentation makes the Emerson DIGITAL a useful tool for audiophiles looking to experiment with different DACs.

-The $549 Bluesound Node 2i might not seem like a natural competitor but it’s too good to ignore in this scenario.
-It may not offer USB as an output option, but Toslink and S/PDIF are included and there is also one set of analog RCA outputs if you want to use its internal DAC.
+The $549 Bluesound NODE (review coming next week) might not seem like a natural competitor but it’s too good to ignore in this scenario.
+It offers USB as an output option (which has yet to be enabled by Bluesound with a firmware update) along with Toslink and S/PDIF and there is also one set of analog RCA outputs if you want to use its internal DAC.

-The Node 2i is MQA-certified, Roon-Ready, and can support higher bit/sampling rates.
+The NODE is MQA-certified, Roon-Ready, and can support higher bit/sampling rates.
 The BluOS control app is vastly superior.
 Not even close.

 Access to every major streaming service is rare on any streamer, so when you see it at $549, it’s almost a no-brainer as a recommendation.

 The biggest difference, however, is in the tonal balance and presentation.
-The Emerson DIGITAL beats it on the transparency and detail side, but the Node 2i wins the texture and tonal balance contest without any fancy DAC on the other end.
+The Emerson DIGITAL beats it on the transparency and detail side, but the NODE wins the texture and tonal balance contest without any fancy DAC on the other end.

-When used with extremely transparent sounding loudspeakers like the Magnepan LRS, the warmer tonal balance of the Node 2i (connected to the Michi X3 and Schiit Bifrost 2) won the day.
+When used with extremely transparent sounding loudspeakers like the Magnepan LRS, the warmer tonal balance of the NODE (connected to the Michi X3 and Schiit Bifrost 2) won the day.

 Steak and eggs people.
 Even if I do take my coffee black.